harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 - delete deployment `<name>-temp`
 Deletion can be done manually with `kubectl`, or as a one-off in a Harness pipeline.

-#### In Helm deployment with custom certificates, what's vital about DNS-compliant keys ?
+#### In a Helm deployment with custom certificates, what is essential regarding DNS-compliant keys? ?
 How should delegates be restarted after modifying the secret for changes to take effect ?

 Please follow below suggestions: